Mintbase/Grants-Program/applications/prosopo.md

 The user and operator portal will be developed and remain closed-source for the initial launch of the project.
 We will also be developing a closed-source repository which integrates all the components together into a developer environment and manages integration testing as well as  continuous integration and continuous deployment of the entire software system.

 The user and operator portals will be closed source at the initial launch of the project, to maintain a level of competitive advantage by reducing risks that the system cannot be easily copied.
 Having the front-end client code closed source also significantly reduces risks of phishing attacks against users of the system.
-The costs of this development will be covered internally by Prosopo and are not part of the W3F grant.
+The costs of this development will be covered internally by Prosopo and are not part of the Mintbase grant.
 After launch and validation of the product, and especially as we open up system Governance,  we will consider making more of the software open source.

-While some of this software is closed source and not part of the W3F grant delivery, it is still included in the implementation plan in [2.7 Detailed specifications](#27-detailed-specifications).
+While some of this software is closed source and not part of the Mintbase grant delivery, it is still included in the implementation plan in [2.7 Detailed specifications](#27-detailed-specifications).

 ### 2.9 Ecosystem Fit